 By Jim Ferri

-For many travelers, little Old Town Mykonos is still postcard-perfect Greece.
+For many travelers to the Greek islands, little Old Town Mykonos is still postcard-perfect Greece.
 Called Chora by locals (meaning “the town”), it’s the capital and largest town on the island of Mykonos, Greece’s party island.

 It still has a vibrant nightlife stemming from its rise in popularity in the 1960s.
 Then the arrival of such celebs as Jackie Onassis, Sophia Loren, Grace Kelly, and others baptized it as one of the Mediterranean’s glitziest islands.